willosbourne/personal-site/profile/content/home/teaching.md

 date = "2016-04-20T00:00:00"

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Teaching"
+title = "Skills"
-subtitle = ""
+subtitle = "kinda?"

 # Order that this section will appear in.
 weight = 60

 +++

-This is an example of using the *custom* widget to create your own homepage section.

-I am a teaching instructor for the following courses at University X:

-- CS101: An intro to computer science
-- CS102: An intro to computer science
-- CS103: An intro to computer science
-- CS104: An intro to computer science
-- CS105: An intro to computer science
-- CS106: An intro to computer science
-- CS107: An intro to computer science
+Heres a list of things for no real reason other than having a test list

+Boop doop:

+- yeet
+- yeet yeet
+- yeet yeet yeet